godotengine/godot-docs/tutorials/physics/physics_introduction.rst

 `Project Settings -> Physics`, or by entering an :ref:`Area2D <class_Area2D>` that is overriding the global physics properties.

-When a rigid body is at rest and hasn't moved for a time, it goes to sleep.
+When a rigid body is at rest and hasn't moved for a while, it goes to sleep.
 A sleeping body acts like a static body, and its forces are not calculated by the physics engine.
 The body will wake up when forces are applied, either by a collision or via code.